-This kuku is full of flavor from all of the herbs in it.
-The dried barberries (zereshk) add touches of sweet and sour in every bite.
-The walnuts add crunch.
+- Flavor: This kuku is full of flavor from all of the herbs in it.
+The dried barberries (zereshk) add touches of sweet and sour in every bite while the walnuts add a little crunch.

 Ingredients you need